platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 For further guidance on how to set resources using the CLI, run the `{{% vendor/cli %}} resources:set --help` command.

 {{< /note >}}

+After you've set resources, your environment is redeployed.

 <--->